AndrewShedov/turbo-maker/README.md

 <code>updated_at</code> repeats the value <code>created_at</code>

+## Comparison of Node.js and Rust version of the generator

 In comparative hybrid (CPU | I/O) tests, the Rust generator demonstrated **7.87 times (687%)** higher performance compared to the [Node.js version](https://www.npmjs.com/package/turbo-maker):